GearHost/Docs/publish-via-webmatrix-3.md

 ###Set Up Your Database

+There is currently a known issue with certain characters that are auto generated when you setup your database.
+If you are unable to connect to your database when using a publishing file go into your database in your account and change the password.
+The know characters are * ( ) /  so do avoid them when createing a new password.

 If you need to set up a connection to your database for management please follow the instructions in the articles below based on your database type.

 - [MSSQL](https://www.gearhost.com/documentation/connecting-to-a-sql-database-using-sql-server-management-studio-2014)